Disclaimer: Our videos use a synthetic voice, so we can bring more to you. No AI is used otherwise.

 - Save when ready.

-Once creating an account, you can no longer edit any information except the Name.
+Important When First Setting Up Your AccountsOnce creating an account, you can no longer edit any information except the Name.
 Once you begin recording transactions, Accounts can no longer be deleted either, unless you also remove associated transactions.
 This is standard accounting practice.
 Removing and recreating accounts may require redoing your initial accounting setup; which is why we recommend that you take great care and ensure that you are entering correct data during initial setup.
+Overall, it’s better to be safe than sorry, so always remember to check your work.
+Learn more about managing Financial Accounts within ChMeetings Accounting. |

 Learn More

 This is everything you need to get started managing your accounting within ChMeetings.
-Please explore the other topics within our Accounting help section to learn more about how to work with each feature in detail.
+Please explore the other topics within our Accounting Help section to learn more about how to work with each feature in detail.